facelessuser/ScopeHunter/docs/usage.md

 ## Customizing Tooltip Theme
 On the latest ST3 branches, a new tooltip API is available.
 ScopeHunter can take advantage of this feature and provide useful scope tooltips when invoked.
 ScopeHunter comes with a theme that provides a light and dark variant that will be used depending on how light or dark you current color scheme is.

 You can create your own if desired and use it instead of the default.
 The theme folder must include a `light.tt_theme` file and a `dark.tt_theme` file.
-The `tt_theme` files are JSON files with a slightly modified syntax allowing JavaScript style comments; just like what is used in Sublime Text.  `tt_theme` files point to needed theme assets and set certain variables that are not defined in CSS files.
+The `tt_theme` files are JSON files with a slightly modified syntax allowing JavaScript style comments: just like what is used in Sublime Text.  `tt_theme` files point to needed theme assets and set certain variables that are not defined in CSS files.
 All assets should be contained within the tt_theme folder and paths in the `tt_theme` files are relative to the `tt_theme` file itself.
 Do not use windows style backslashes `\`.

 Example tt_theme structure: